yuichiro-naito/bmd/README.md

 images and generates loadcmd and installcmd values.
 This feature supports NetBSD and OpenBSD disk and iso images for now, and requires `loader=grub;`.

+# Wake on LAN

+If the 'wol' flag is set and a MAC address is supplied for a network interface, the bmd spawns a monitoring daemon for Wake on LAN.
+The WOL monitor daemon watches the specified bridge and/or vale and reports which WoL packets are received for the bmd.
+If the WoL packet is for the VM and the VM is terminated, the bmd starts the VM.
+The WoL monitor daemon is named 'bmdwolmon'.

+A WoL password is not supported by the bmd and bmdwolmon.

 # plugins

 ## hook command plugin